ShopBotTools/G-Code-To-Geometry/node-package/README.md

 ## Including this library

-If you want to use it in node.js, add manually the file in the package folders into your node_modules folder.
-It is not yet updated in npm but will be soon.
+If you want to use it in node.js.

+    npm install gcodetogeometry

 Webpack is used for converting the package in a browser version.
-If you want to use it in a browser, include ``gcodetogeometry.js`` located in the ``browser`` folder.
+If you want to use it in a browser, include ``gcodetogeometry.js`` or ``gcodetogeometry.min.js`` located in the ``browser`` folder in the git repository.

 ## List of supported commands: